halukajs/box/docs/core-concepts.md

 *   2) Auto-injection from Container
 *   3) From BindingOptions

-When the dependency cannot be injected from any of the above, finally the `InjectionError` is thrown.
+When the dependency cannot be injected from any of the above, finally the `UnboundInjectionError` is thrown.

 ## Aliasing